ffd8/xyscopejs/README.md

 ```

 #### Events
-You can also trigger events whenever a new note is played or ended, ie draw a shape or change values on each note.
+You can trigger events whenever a new note (step) is played or ended, ie draw a shape or change values on each note.
+You can also trigger events at the end of a loop from the given pattern, ie change sequencer patterns at every loop cycle.

 ```js
 xy.seq.onStep((step) => {